 Professional Planning and Business Development

-Our organization works closely with our most important stakeholders - Latrobe's residents, businesses, and alum.
+Our organization works closely with our most important stakeholders - Latrobe's residents and business owners.
 We also work with the Department of Community and Economic Development, the Pennsylvania Downtown Center and other related organizations in our region and state.
-We are currently implementing our Comprehensive Plan, our Streetscape Plan, and our Five Year Master Plan each of which have been developed with senior level planning professionals along with comprehensive community input and visioning sessions from the community at large.
+We are currently implementing our Comprehensive Plan, our Streetscape Plan, and our Three Year Project Plan each of which have been developed with senior level planning professionals along with comprehensive community input and visioning sessions from the community at large.

 As the community development arm of the City of Latrobe we leverage our connections through the immediate area, county and state.
 We work hard to ensure all visual based improvements and larger scale projects in Latrobe are sustainable for years to come and when possible, have a historic preservation based ethic.
 An example is the image to the right which was created by our design team for the new 981 bridge into downtown.
 This multi-million dollar project now have historic decorative lights, a widened multi modal surface and an attractive TX-C412 barrier.
 We are grateful to have worked with the city government and PENN DOT to stop the trend of jersey barriers and highway lighting from being used on bridges in such a critically important urban setting.

 Business Incubator and Consulting

 We offer free consultation for current and start up businesses through our team of consultants.
 We have assisted numerous businesses prior to opening their business and have also helped retain jobs by assisting newly opened businesses.
 Product consulting, web design, business plans, and strategic marketing, e commerce and retail integration are areas which we focus our expertise on to help you grow what you do best.
 Contact our office anytime, we are here to help or visit our incubator page.